atomfinger/toUUID/why_touuid.md

 We might connect entities using UUIDs, but there is often very little logic tied to the specific value itself.
 This means that most code supports the whole range of UUIDs existing UUIDs, at which point it doesn't matter what value a given UUID has generated.
 In regular code, one will never be able to uncover an error due to a randomly generated UUID.

-For the vast majority of code, the only time a randomly generated UUID in tests can fail is when there's specific logic dealing with the UUID value (at which point .toUUID() isn't suitable), or when it tries to access an entity which doesn't exist.
+For the vast majority of code, the only time a randomly generated UUID in tests can fail is when there's specific logic dealing with the UUID value (at which point toUUID isn't suitable), or when it tries to access an entity which doesn't exist.

 The point is, random vs static values doesn't matter if one doesn't apply logic to the values.
 If there's nothing that transforms UUIDs or does some calculations based on UUIDs, then it doesn't matter what specific value that a UUID holds.
 It does not matter whether it was hardcoded or not.